 - Preheat the oven to 350 degrees F, with a rack in the center.
 Butter an 8-inch square baking dish.

 - In a bowl, stir together the cottage cheese, cream cheese, butter and sugar until blended.
-Gently stir in the flour, eggs, lemon juice and baking powder.
+Gently stir in the flour, eggs, lemon juice, vanilla extract and baking powder.

 - Spoon the batter into the prepared pan; sprinkle with the cinnamon.